markcowl/azure-content/articles/powershell-install-configure.md

 ###Installing Azure PowerShell from the PowerShell Gallery

-Install Azure PowerShell 1.0 or greater from the PowerShell Gallery using the following commands:
+Install Azure PowerShell 1.3.0 or greater from the PowerShell Gallery using an elevated Windows PowerShell or PowerShell Integrated Scripting Environment (ISE) prompt using the following commands:

     # Install the Azure Resource Manager modules from the PowerShell Gallery
     Install-Module AzureRM